cbiancucci/qase-testrail-migration/README.md

 - `testrail.connection` - Type of connection to TestRail.
 Can be `api` or `db`
 - `testrail.api.host` - URL of your TestRail instance
 - `testrail.api.user` - Email of user in TestRail.
 This user should have *administrator* access rights
-- `testrail.api.password` - Password of user in TestRail
+- `testrail.api.password` - Password of user in TestRail (for HTML-based operations like attachments)
+- `testrail.api.token` - API token of user in TestRail (for direct API calls)
 - `projects.import` - List of projects to migrate.
 You can specify only name of project.
 Example: `["Project 1", "Project 2"]`
 - `projects.status` - Status of projects to migrate.
 Can be `all`, `active` or `inactive`.
 - `users.default` - ID of user in Qase.
 This user will be used as author of all test cases if migrator unable to match user from TestRail to Qase